Immigrants In The U.S. Armed Forces

 A non-citizen must meet certain requirements to be eligible to join the military.
 The must have an Alien Registration Receipt Card (stamped I-94 or I-551 Green card/INS Form 1-551) as well as a bona fide residence established with an established a record of the U.S. as their home.
 If the non-citizens comes from countries with a reputation of hostility towards the U.S, they may require a waiver.
 The federal government cannot petition on behalf of an illegal immigrant so that they can obtain legal status and be able to enlist in the military.

-In order for an immigrant to join the United States military, they must first go through the immigration process of the USCIS (previously known as the INS) and then and then begin the enlisting process.
+In order for an immigrant to join the United States military, they must first go through the immigration process of the USCIS (previously known as the INS - Immigration and Naturalization Services) and then and then begin the enlisting process.
 Another requirement is that the Green Card and/or visa of the immigrant desiring to join the military must be valid for the entire period of their enlistment.
 Undocumented immigrants may not enlist in the U.S. military.
+On most military bases there is a USCIS representative to discuss and assist with the administrative process of applying for citizenship.

-The Dream Act has a specific provision for military service in that dreamers could either go to college or join the military in order to benefit from the Dream Act.
+The Dream Act (Development, Relief and Education for Alien Minors) was a bill that has stalled in Congress with a specific provision for military service in that dreamers could either go to college or join the military in order to benefit from the Dream Act.
 Although immigrants are eligible for deferred action if they have been honorably discharged from the military, undocumented immigrants are not eligible to join up, meaning the policy would only apply if they had already served.

 The military benefits greatly from the service of its foreign-born.
 Non-citizen recruits offer greater racial, ethnic, linguistic, and cultural diversity than citizen recruits.
 This diversity is particularly valuable given the military's increasingly global agenda.
 Additionally, statistics show that: Asian/Pacific Islander and Hispanic non-citizens who have served for at least 3 months are nearly 10 percent less likely to leave the service than white citizens.
 Non-citizens who have served for at least 36 months are 9 to 20 percent less likely to leave the service than white citizens.